Nimath/Nimath.github.io/_posts/2025-06-20-hensel-transcendence.md

 but this is true for **any prime** $$p$$, so $$e$$ must be transcendental.

-Now, can you spot the flaw in this argument?
+**Now, can you spot the flaw in this argument?** [If not, look for it on these  notes by K. Conrad](https://kconrad.math.uconn.edu/blurbs/gradnumthy/infseriespadic.pdf)

 <small>The original reference is [here](https://www.digizeitschriften.de/id/37721857X_0014%7Clog145?tify=%7B%22pages%22%3A%5B554%2C555%5D%2C%22pan%22%3A%7B%22x%22%3A1.006%2C%22y%22%3A0.792%7D%2C%22view%22%3A%22toc%22%2C%22zoom%22%3A0.408%7D#navi)</small>

+For a correct use of $$p$$-dic numbers in transcendence questions [check this out](https://mattbaker.blog/2015/03/20/a-p-adic-proof-that-pi-is-transcendental/)